jewelsofthought/neshama/site/posts/tol/personhood.md

 [Hitler: 6m; Stalin 15m+; Khymer Rouge: 2m; 59m chinese homeless from floods; over 1m refugees from Syria, etc, etc, etc...]

 I claim this I that I am, and space in which I live - within a society that seeks a positive outcome for its I's, the members - and flourish.

+## Personhood

+        If we wish the system to be about people, then the basic unit, the seed, of the system has to be the individual.

+If this individual is to have any autonomy, he must have an id within the system.
+This id should identify him or her as a person, and not as merely another part of the system.

+This identification must allow or provide the individual with some a private, sovereign space in the system.
+Otherwise, he or she just becomes another brick in the wall, and becomes, in essence, an IT.

+Bringing us to the concept of **personhood** in cyber space.

+We should have control over that personhood and the data contained IN that "person" as he or she is represented and interacts in cyber space.

 ## Compromise